-- A 26-foot Coast Guard motor surfboat that was acquired in December, 2009 from a National Park in North Carolina
+- A 26-foot U. S. Coast Guard motor surfboat that was acquired in December, 2009 from Cape Hatteras National Seashore, in North Carolina

-- The trailer used to haul the surfboat
+- A Surfboat trailer used to haul the surfboat to shipwreck sites

-- A Beach Cart which contained all the equipment surfmen used to transport equipment to the scene of a wreck
+- A Beach Cart used to transport equipment to a wreck site for a beach rescue by surfmen

-- A Line Cart used to carry line for rescues
+- A Line Cart used to carry line for beach rescues

 - A Life-Car, a small covered lifeboat used to transport shipwreck victims to shore